 What should you do if you have a cash flow deficit?

-By taking these steps, you can manage your cash flow deficit and avoid financial instability.
+Following these procedures can help you control your negative cash flow and avoid financial instability.

 9 ways to manage cash flow: